Cantera/cantera-website/pages/tutorials/MatlabTutorial.rst

 Cantera currently supports three input formats for data.
 The primary format, introduced in Cantera 2.5.0, is the YAML format.
-Two older formats (CTI and XML) can also be used, but they are deprecated and support for them will be removed in a future release.
+Two older formats (CTI and XML) can also be used, but they are deprecated and support for them will be removed in a Cantera 3.0.
 Utilities are provided for converting existing CTI and XML files to YAML.
 For more info, see
 `Converting CTI and XML input files to YAML <legacy2yaml.html>`__.